-One of the main causes for power window issues is a dead window regulator.
-The regulator is a motor which powers the windows up and down.
+One of the main causes of power window issues is a dead window regulator.
+The regulator is a motor that powers the windows up and down.
 When this motor gives out due to age or a malfunction, your window will not stay up.
 Luckily, fixing this problem means simply swapping out the motor.
-You can find a replacement motor at your local Toyota dealer or online at parts.olathetoyota.com.
+You can find a replacement motor online.

 In order to swap out the motor, you will need to follow these generic steps to getting the door panel off:

 - First, disconnect the negative power cable to the battery.

 - Next, look for and remove screws holding the plastic panel to the door frame.
 Make sure you check not-so-obvious places like behind the speaker.

 - Once the screws are removed, use a door removal tool or carefully use a flat handle screwdriver to pop open the plastic clips holding the panel on.
 As you release these clips, you should hear a clicking sound.

 - With the door panel loose, lift up and remove the panel.
 Make sure you keep your eyes out for an electrical cable connecting the power window/door lock switches to the interior door.
 Unhook this connection.